robertoreale/virtuoso-dba/README.md

             bytes / 1024 / 1024  AS mib_total
         FROM dba_segments ORDER BY bytes DESC
     ) WHERE ROWNUM <= &n;

+### Display the findings discovered by all advisors in the database

+*Keywords*: addm, nested queries

+    SELECT
+        f.type,
+        t.execution_start,
+        t.execution_end,
+        t.status,
+        f.impact,
+        f.impact_type,
+        f.message
+    FROM
+        dba_advisor_findings f
+    JOIN
+        dba_advisor_tasks    t  ON f.task_id = t.task_id
+    WHERE
+        (
+            --  Oracle Bug 12347332
+            (
+                SELECT
+                    version
+                FROM
+                    product_component_version
+                WHERE
+                    product LIKE 'Oracle Database%'
+            )
+                NOT LIKE '10.2.0.5%'
+            OR f.message
+                <> 'Significant virtual memory paging was detected on the host operating system.'
+        );

 ### Associate blocking and blocked sessions